Notifiable events and incidents for community housing

 - Queensland State Regulatory System for Community Housing (QSRSCH) providers: Notify the Registrar by email at QLDHousingRegistrar@chde.qld.gov.au.

-For more information, contact your primary analyst or contact us via:
+For more information, contact us via:

 - email: QLDHousingRegistrar@chde.qld.gov.au